thedart76/aframe-gear-of-war/README.md

 ❓*Why didn't you create just one version?*<br/>Long story short: I was lucky enough to manage to submit my game 10 minutes before the deadline!

 ❓*Why did you choose to submit the Gear VR version instead of the Desktop version?
 More people would have tried it!*<br/>"Gear of War" is a tribute to the mechanincs of "Gears of War", and its name makes so much sense as a game for Gear VR.
-What can I do, I like plays of words!
+What can I say...
+I like plays of words!
+However, the game works on Oculus Go as well.

 ------------